SimonMariani/OOD-detection/README.md

 - scipy 1.7.3
 - pandas 1.4.3

-## Running the code
-The file experiment.yaml contains the information about the config files directory and the config files to run.
-All the config files for our experiments are also present and can be altered if needed.
-Note that it differs per method and setup which parameters are necessary to include in the config file.
-This file also contains the paths to the following directories:

-- Data directory -> the directory where the datasets are stored
-- Run directory -> the directory to which the indivicual runs are stored
-- Results directory - > the directory to which the runs are stored, this directory is paralel to the run directory and is therefore overwritten after every experiment with the same name.

-The files train.py, inference.py and evaluation.py can be ran indiviudally or all at once by running the run.sh file.
-All the information is extraced from the experiment.yaml file These are the only runnable files, other files might be necessary for more specific setup changes and/or adding new datasets.

 ## Datasets
 The datasets can be downloaded and placed in the data directory.
 Note that some datasets are fairly large and if only used for OOD detection, only the test/val set is needed.
 Our codebase supports the following datasets: